-Sincerely yours,
+incerely yours, dithe

-Edith Scott

-Box 128

-Emmett, Idaho 83617
+Edith Scott Box 128 Emmett, Idaho 83617

-FAMILYSIA-wethink Jacob Scott Sia-THE HUSTLER Descendants of JEREMIAH and (HANNAH HUSTLER (SCOTT)
+FAMIL SLO- we think Jacob Scott SLO-THE HUSTLER

+Descendants of JEREMIAN and (HANNAH HUSTLER (SCOTT)

 JEREMIAH HUSTLER was born in YEADON near LEEDS, YORKSHIRE COUNTY ENGLAND in the year 1783.
 He was a judge of the cloth on LEED'S market.
 JEREMIAH HUSTLER was one of a family of four boys and one girl, only two of whom immigrated to the United States.
 JEREMIAH was a weaver and brought his loom to U.S.A. and later to Canada.
 A brother of JEREMIAH'S remained in the United States, and lived in or around Philadelphia.
-JEREMIAH'S wife was HANNAN SCOTT, whom he married in England in the year 1805.
+JEREMIAH'S wife In the United States, and lived in Of around Fulladelphia.
+JOREMIAN 5 will was HANUAH SCOTT, whom he married in England in the year 1805.
 While they were in the United States, a sister c.
-HANNAH SCOTT married JOHNATHAN CANTURA in England and later came to Canada with his wife and three children.
+HANNAH SCOTT married-JOHNATHAN CAWTHRA in England and later came to Canada with his wife and three children.
 1. JOHNATHAN who lived in Chicago.
 2. ISAIAH.
-3. NANCY who married DAVID AWREY in Hillsburg Ont.
-As far as we know, JOHNATHAN was in Upper Canada, his estate exceeding \$2,000,000.
+J. NANCY who married DAVID AWREY in Hillsburg Ont.
+As far as we know, JOHNATHAN was one of the sons of JOSEPH CAWTHRA and a brother of WILLIAM CAWTHRA.
+WILLIAM CAWTHRA (whom see) lived in Toronto and became the wealthiest man in Upper Canada, his estate exceeding \$2,000,000.

 JEREMIAH HUSTLER immigrated to the United States from England in the year 1818 and settled in Pennsylvania or New Jersey.
 In 1838, JEREMIAH and his family, except one daughter GRACE HUSTLER, moved to CANADA and stayed with the wealthy CAWTHRA'S in Toronto for a short time.
 JERENIAH, being fairly well off financially, purchased two farms in the year 1838.
-Both one of the sons of JOSEPH CANTHRA and a brother of WILLIAM CANTHRA.
-WILLIAM CAWTHRA (whom see) lived in Toronto and became the wealthiest man farms were registered in his name on December 5th, 1839.
+Both farms were registered in his name on December 5th, 1839.